-It's never easy deciding on what colours to decorate your living room, especially when you are starting from scratch.
+It's never easy deciding on what colours to decorate your living room or which design ideas to incorporate, especially when you are starting from scratch.
 However, if there are two colours that work particularly well together, it is blue and grey.
+Some designers and experts in the field would even be of the opinion that blue is the colour that goes best with grey in a living room.
 Obviously there are many shades, textures, styles and decorations to choose from, so we have collated these beautiful grey and navy living room ideas to inspire you and show exactly what stunning rooms can be created using these two complementary colours.

 Image credit : adorable-home.com

-The designer of this, predominantly navy blue and white living room, has certainly not held back on the mixing of styles and themes !
+The designer of this white, but predominantly navy blue living room, has certainly not held back on the mixing of styles and themes !
 Alongside the full height traditional white window shutters and bold navy/white regal chairs, sit zebra print cushions and a stunning large silver-framed octopus print.
 The opulent reflective silver of the frame is then cleverly carried through the whole scheme, both on the glass side tables, geometric deco-style coffee table and again on the silver-studded detailing of the chairs.

 I believe that if this room was explained to you, without an image to go by, it probably wouldn't sound like it should all work together.
 But it really does !
 There is both a sophistication and calming feeling to this living room and the deliberate limited use of colours has pulled all the different elements together perfectly.

 5. Navy and Silver Opulence